textcortex/icortex/README.md

 ### Executing prompts

-To execute a prompt with ICortex, use the `/` character (forward slash, also used to denote division) as a prefix.
+To execute a prompt with ICortex, use the `%prompt` [magic command](https://ipython.readthedocs.io/en/stable/interactive/magics.html) (or `%p` for short) as a prefix.
 Copy and paste the following prompt into a cell and try to run it:

 ```
-/print Hello World.
+%p print Hello World.
 Then print the Fibonacci numbers till 100
 ```

 Depending on the response, you should see an output similar to the following: